maniospas/Blombly/docs/basics/iterables.md

 you can create an iterator to traverses through its elements without modifying it.
 Such data include lists and are called iterables.
 Obtain an iterator from an iterable with the `iter` typecasting as in the example below.
-Iterators admit only the `next` operator, and always accept a convertion to `iter` that returns themselves.
+Iterators admit only the `next` operator, and always accept a conversion to `iter` that returns themselves.
 One cannot modify data, perform random access, or restart traversal of the iterable's elements.
 Create a new one to go through data that are already consumed.